WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 Enhancing your appearance with soft tissue augmentation

-The visible signs of facial aging occur over time as a result of sun exposure, heredity and life style.
+The visible signs of facial aging occur over time as a result of sun exposure, heredity and lifestyle.

 One of the earliest signs of aging is a loss of facial fullness and the development of wrinkles.
-Softening of these facial lines and the restoration of volume and fullness in the face often can be achieved non-surgically with injectable fillers.
+Softening of these facial lines and the restoration of volume and fullness in the face can often be achieved non-surgically with injectable fillers.

-If you would like to restore facial contours, or reduce the appearance of lines and creases, injection therapy with soft tissue fillers may be right for you.
+If you would like to restore facial contours or reduce the appearance of lines and creases, injection therapy with soft tissue fillers may be right for you.

 Injectable fillers can: